 Acids release hydrogen ions (H+) when dissolved in water.
 Common examples of acids include hydrochloric acid (HCl), sulfuric acid (H2SO4), and nitric acid (HNO3).
 Bases release hydroxide ions (OH-) when dissolved in water.
 Examples of bases include sodium hydroxide (NaOH) and potassium hydroxide (KOH).

-Oxidizing agents are substances that cause other substances to oxidize or lose electrons.
+Oxidizing agents cause other substances to oxidize or lose electrons.
 Common examples of oxidizing agents include chlorine (Cl2), oxygen (O2), and nitric acid (HNO3).
-Reducing agents are substances that cause other substances to reduce or gain electrons.
+Reducing agents cause other substances to reduce or gain electrons.
 Common examples of reducing agents include hydrogen (H2) and carbon monoxide (CO).

 Corrosives can cause various health effects, depending on the type of chemical involved and the extent of exposure.
 Acids can cause burns to the skin and eyes, while bases can cause chemical burns and irritation.
 Oxidizing agents can cause respiratory irritation and burning, while reducing agents can cause asphyxiation.

-To protect workers from the dangers of corrosive chemicals, it is important to have proper control measures in place.
+To protect workers from the dangers of corrosive chemicals, it is essential to have proper control measures in place.
 Some of the most effective control measures include:

-By taking these precautions, employers can help to ensure that their workers are safe from the dangers of corrosive chemicals.
+Employers can help ensure the safety of their workers from the dangers of corrosive chemicals by taking these precautions.

 3. Oxidizers Chemicals